BlackGhost0051/Nephilos/README.md

 The Send Request fragment facilitates sending HTTP requests to a specified URL.
 It allows users to specify request methods (GET, POST) and view the server response.

 ### Arp Spoof

+TEST

+The Arp Spoof fragment enables ARP spoofing on the local network, allowing users to intercept traffic between devices by spoofing their ARP responses.

 ### DNS Lookup
 ### Settings